 The ACT Waiver does not have an age restriction.
 Therefore, it is relevant for frail seniors, disabled individuals, and those with long-term illnesses.
 The primary medical requirement is that one requires the level of care provided in a nursing home.
 There is no list of specific illnesses that qualify or eliminate an applicant.
-Therefore, it is likely a person with early-mid stage Alzheimer’s Disease or Parkinson’s Disease will meet the medical requirement.
+Therefore, it is likely that a person with early- to mid-stage Alzheimer’s Disease or Parkinson’s Disease will meet the medical requirement.

 Services and benefits available via ACT are intended to promote a participant’s independence in their home or the home of a loved one.
 To be clear, program participants cannot live in assisted living residences or adult foster care homes.
 Available services might include homemaker and personal care assistance, adult day health, assistive technology, home modifications, and more.
 There is also an option for program participants to direct their own care services, often called consumer direction or self-direction, through Alabama’s Personal Choices program.
 In some cases, an adult child, or even a spouse, can be hired to provide care.